-Lemon Chicken Tray Bake is a healthy and easy weeknight dinner!
-Lemon slices, fresh rosemary, and garlic are tucked away under the skin to ensure lots of flavor, then roasted to golden brown perfection.
+Lemon Rosemary Garlic Chicken is an easy and delicious weeknight dinner!
+Fresh lemon slices, rosemary sprigs, and garlic are tucked away under the skin to ensure lots of flavor, then roasted to golden brown perfection.
+We love the addition of lemon slices for that extra zing!

 Brace yourself for an explosion of zesty, lemony, garlicky, and rosemary-infused deliciousness that will leave your dinner guests asking for more!